 Despite the fact that the foiling technology has been present for more than a century, hydrofoil boats have recently gained popularity among boat enthusiasts.
 Superyachts, racing boats, ferries, and many other types of watercraft have all used hydrofoil technology to increase their speed and efficiency.

-A wing-like structure that supports a boat called a hydrofoil produces lift as the boat’s speed rises.
+A hydrofoil is a wing-like structure that supports a boat which produces lift as the boat’s speed rises.
 Lowering drag and keeping the boat above the waves, helps the boat travel quicker and more smoothly.

 Given that hydrofoil boats are currently in the news once more, it is time to discuss what they are, how they operate, their benefits and drawbacks, and a serious assessment of whether or not they represent the future of boating.
 We’ll cover everything there is to know about hydrofoils in this article.